-Segregated mandate An investment approach that ensures an investor's investments are held separately from those of other investors.
-This approach offers flexibility to the investor who can stipulate the precise investment objective to be followed and dictate which securities may be held.
-Self-select In contrast with a default strategy in a DC pension scheme, a range of funds from which members can choose to invest in.
-Stakeholder An individual or group who has an interest in any decision or activity of an organisation.
-The stakeholders of a company include its employees, customers, suppliers and shareholders.
+Segregated mandate An investment approach that ensures an investor's investments are held separately from those of flexibility to the investor who can stipulate the precise investment objective to be followed and o Self-select In contrast with a default strategy in a DC pension scheme, a range of funds from which membe Stakeholder An individual or group who has an interest in any decision or activity of an organisation.
+The stake mployees, customers, suppliers and shareholders.
 Statutory obligations Those obligations not governed by a contract but imposed by law.
-Stewardship The responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
-It is often implemented via engagement with investee companies and exercising voting rights.
-Stranded assets Assets that have suffered an unanticipated loss of value before the end of their expected useful economic life.
-The term is most often applied to fossil fuel investments in the context of climate policy, where legislative and market developments may result in assets being worth less than the value recorded on company balance sheets.
-Sustainable investing An approach in which an assessment of the environmental and social sustainability of a company's products and practices is a key driver in the investment decision.
-ESG analysis therefore forms a cornerstone of the investment selection process.
-Taskforce on Climate-related Financial Disclosures (TCFD) A group of senior preparers and users of financial disclosures from G20 countries, established by the international Financial Stability Board in 2015.
-The TCFD has developed a set of recommendations for climate-related financial risk disclosures for use by companies, financial institutions and other organisations to inform investors and other parties about the climate-related risks they face.
-Transition risk Climate-related risks that arise from the transition to a low-carbon economy which may include changes in regulation, technology and consumer demand.
+Stewardship The responsible allocation, management and oversight of capital to create long-term value for c sustainable benefits for the economy, the environment and society.
+It is often implemented via a and exercising voting rights.
+Stranded assets Assets that have suffered an unanticipated loss of value before the end of their expected useful applied to fossil fuel investments in the context of climate policy, where legislative and market d being worth less than the value recorded on company balance sheets.
+Sustainable investing An approach in which an assessment of the environmental and social sustainability of a compar driver in the investment decision.
+ESG analysis therefore forms a cornerstone of the investment Taskforce on Climate-related Financial Disclosures (TCFD) A group of senior preparers and users of financial disclosures from G20 countries, established by Board in 2015.
+The TCFD has developed a set of recommendations for climate-related financial refinancial institutions and other organisations to inform investors and other parties about the clim Transition risk Climate-related risks that arise from the transition to a low-carbon economy which may include and consumer demand.